aminbeigi/aminbeigi.com/README.md

 ## Description
 Source code for the [aminbeigi.com](http://aminbeigi.com/) website.
-Built using React, Reactstarp, Reactrouter, Javascript and Typescript.
+Built using React, Reactstrap, Reactrouter, Javascript and Typescript.

 ## Contributions
 Contributions are always welcome!